andypern/demos/spark-streaming-m7/README.md

 * add some screenshots to this doc
+* fix selinux..it keeps getting reset on reboot on the sandbox., maybe: modify /etc/selinux/config to contain "SELINUX=disabled"  (need sed line)
 * ~~simplify the procedure (put more logic into the shell scripts)~~
 * ~~wrap sharkserver2 startup~~
 * Add visualization for realtime (e.g.: dispatch to D3/etc prior to insertion into M7)